Senzing/mapper-csv/README.md

 - The -d parameter can be used to set the csv column delimiter manually
 - The -e parameter can be used to set the encoding to sdomething like latin-1 if needed

 **Note: Normally you would decide if you want a simple mapping with the -m parameter or a portable python module with the -p parameter.
 There is no need to do both.
-Non-python programmers can do simple mappings using the -m map[ping file method.
+Non-python programmers can do simple mappings using the -m mapping file method.
 Python programmers will likley want to use the -p python module method as they have more complete control over the process.**

 Type "python csv_analyzer.py --help"  For the additional parameters you can specify.